percona/percona-xtradb-cluster/doc/source/wsrep-system-index.rst

 Defines the method for Online Schema Upgrade that the node uses to replicate DDL statements.
-The followinf methods are available:
+The following methods are available:

 * ``TOI``: When the *Total Order Isolation* method is selected, data definition language (DDL) statements are processed in the same order with regards to other transactions in each node.
   This guarantees data consistency.

-  In case of DDL statements,
-  the cluster will have parts of the database locked and it will behave like a single server.
+  In the case of DDL statements, the cluster will have parts of the database locked and it will behave like a single server.
   In some cases (like big ``ALTER TABLE``)